koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 This does not make me a bad person, it was a bad behavior, which I learned from, and never repeated anything like this afterwards.
 There is nothing else I can do at the moment, and feeling miserable will not help me.
 I made a mistake, just like we all do, and served my punishment by feeling bad for a long time.

 ### Dealing with Guilt
-- Respond back to your toughts that makes you feel guilty, find the cognitive distortions in them
+- Respond back to your toughts that makes you feel guilty, find the cognitive distortions in them.
-  - Remember: toughts are the sources of feelings, if they are distorted how you feel will not be reflected on the reality
+  - Remember: toughts are the sources of feelings, if they are distorted how you feel will not be reflected on the reality.
-- Study your _shoulds_, eliminate unreasonable ones
+- Study your _shoulds_, eliminate unreasonable ones..
-  - I should always be happy
+  - I should always be happy.
-  - I should make my wife happy all the time
+  - I should make my wife happy all the time.

 #### How _should_ Defeats You
 > The major thing that holds you back when you're trying to change a bad habit like eating, smoking or drinking too much is your belief you are out of control.
-The cause of this lack of
-> control is the should statements.
+The cause of this lack of control is the should statements.
 They defeat you.
 Suppose, for example, you are trying to avoid eating ice cream.
-There you are watching TV, saying, "Oh, I really should study and
-> I shouldn't eat any ice cream."
+There you are watching TV, saying, "Oh, I really should study and I shouldn't eat any ice cream."
 Now ask yourself, "How do I feel when I say these things myself?"
 I think you know the answer: You feel guilty and nervous.
 Then what do you do?
-> You go and eat!
+You go and eat!
 That is the point.
 The reason you are eating is that you're telling yourself you shouldn't!
 Then you try to bury your guilt and anxiety under more piles of food.

 <table>
     <tr>